Being highly sensitive means being misunderstood quite a lot.

 I know that my sensitivity has created many misunderstandings, especially with family members who insist that my sensitivity is just “all in my head”.

-While not everyone who’s sensitive is the same, we do share many experiences – and it can be very stressful when the people we care about don’t “get” us.
+While not everyone who’s sensitive is the same, we do share many experiences.

-Like almost every introvert and empath, I’ve spent years (decades even!) feeling out of place.
+Like almost every empath, I’ve spent years (decades even!) feeling out of place.

-It wasn’t until I hit my 30s that I found out that you can have sensory processing sensitivity, or that “empath” doesn’t just mean an emo teenager with mind-bending powers in an action movie.
+It wasn’t until I hit my 30s that I found out that you can have sensory processing sensitivity, or that “empath” doesn’t just mean an emo teenager with mind-bending powers in a Marvel movie.

 But prevailing attitudes had me believing that unless I learned to like going out on the town with 50 of my closest friends on a regular basis, I was never going to amount to a real person or be successful in life.